YaroslavPolishchuk/Library_ManyToMany/README.md

 Noticed important thing that in DI configurations we should use one instance of DbContext.
 On top i have RESTful API on ASP.NET

+DB-first approach was used.
-SQL scripts for creation and filling DB included
+SQL scripts for creation and filling DB included.